Social psychology: Social influence

 The second major area of social influence research is compliance, which refers to any change in behavior that is due to a request or suggestion from another person.
 Two common compliance strategies are 'foot-in-the-door,' which involves getting a person to agree to a small request to increase the likelihood of agreeing to a larger one, and 'door-in-the-face,' which involves making a large request that is likely to be refused to make a subsequent smaller request more likely to be accepted.
-The foot-in-the-door technique is a compliance method in which the persuader requests a small favor and then follows up with a larger favor (e.g., asking for the time and then asking for ten dollars).
-A related trick is the bait and switch, which is a disingenuous sales strategy that involves enticing potential customers with advertisements of low-priced items which turn out to be unavailable in order to sell a more expensive item.
+The foot-in-the-door technique is a compliance method in which the persuader requests a small favor and then follows up with a larger one (e.g., asking for the time and then asking for $10).
+A related trick is the bait and switch, a disingenuous sales strategy that entices potential customers with advertisements for low-priced items that turn out to be unavailable, to sell a more expensive item.

-The third major form of social influence is obedience; this is a change in behavior that is the result of a direct order or command from another person.
-Obedience as a form of compliance was dramatically highlighted by the Milgram study, wherein people were ready to administer shocks to a person in distress on a researcher's command.
+The third major form of social influence is obedience, a change in behavior resulting from a direct order or command from another person.
+Obedience as a form of compliance was dramatically highlighted by the Milgram study, in which people were willing to administer electric shocks to a person in distress at a researcher's command.

 An unusual kind of social influence is the self-fulfilling prophecy.
 This is a prediction that, by being made, causes itself to become true.
-For example, in the financial field, if it is widely believed that a crash is imminent, investors may lose confidence, sell most of their stock, and thus cause a crash.
-Similarly, people may expect hostility in others and induce this hostility by their own behavior.
+For example, in the financial sector, if it is widely believed that a crash is imminent, investors may lose confidence, sell most of their stocks, and thus trigger a crash.
+Similarly, people may expect hostility in others and induce this hostility through their own behavior.

-Psychologists have spent decades studying the power of social influence, and the way in which it manipulates people's opinions and behavior.
-Specifically, social influence refers to the way in which individuals change their ideas and actions to meet the demands of a social group, received authority, social role, or a minority within a group wielding influence over the majority.
+Psychologists have spent decades studying the power of social influence and how it manipulates people's opinions and behavior.
+Specifically, social influence refers to the way in which individuals change their ideas and actions to meet the demands of a social group, a received authority, a social role, or a minority within a group that wields influence over the majority.

 Group dynamics

 Social psychologists study interactions within groups, and between both groups and individuals.

 Social psychologists study group-related phenomena such as the behavior of crowds.
-A group can be defined as two or more individuals who are connected to each other by social relationships.
+A group can be defined as two or more individuals who are connected by social relationships.
 Groups tend to interact, influence each other, and share a common identity.
-They have a number of emergent qualities that distinguish them from coincidental, temporary gatherings, which are termed social aggregates:
+They have several emergent qualities that distinguish them from coincidental, temporary gatherings, which are termed social aggregates: